 Oscar the Parrot

 True Actor with Wings

 The bird makes friends with a little girl, but they get separated.
-Eventually, Paulie is purchased by a widow named Ivy.
-She and the parrot become fast friends and they agree that she should help him find Marie who moved to the west coast.
+Eventually, Paulie bought by a widow named Ivy.
+She and the parrot become fast friends, and they agree that she should help him find Marie, who moved to the west coast.
 The widow decides to travel by using her mobile home.

 Slowly, Ivy loses her sight during their trip, Paulie makes the decision to stay, and take care of her.
 Ivy eventually passes away, and Paulie learns to fly and continues his journey to find his friend.

 Oscar made so many movies and helped other animal actors break into the business.
 He leaves behind a legacy, and no other parrot can fill his feathers.
 It is a phenomenon how Hollywood creates a story and adds a parrot and the whole dynamic of the story shifts.

 Oscar worked in the movies before animal trainers became a household word.
 Oscar helped so many animal trailers, too.
 He showed them how to guide animals through a scene, so they delivered what the director wanted.

 Oscar flew off to find a new place to talk parrot and entertain people.
 Rest in peace, Oscar, you are dearly loved.